Koha-Community/kohadocs/source/tools.rst

 -  Template Code should be something you can use to identify your template on a list of templates

--  You can use the Template Description to add additional information about the template
+-  You can use the template Description to add additional information about the template

 -  The Units pull down is used to define what measurement scale you're